-Va. court to start trial on Loudoun County schools’ transgender policy
+Va. court postpones trial on Loudoun County schools’ transgender policy

-A jury trial is set to begin Tuesday in Virginia in a lawsuit brought by three teachers challenging Loudoun County Public Schools’ policy requiring staff to use transgender students’ chosen pronouns.
+A Virginia judge postponed Tuesday a trial in a lawsuit brought by three teachers challenging Loudoun County Public Schools’ policy requiring staff to use transgender students’ chosen pronouns.

+Loudoun County Circuit Judge James E. Plowman Jr. decided to delay the trial after he granted a motion last week to let two of the teachers join the lawsuit and allow their amended complaint.
+He has not yet set a new date for the trial.

-The teachers want a Loudoun County Circuit Court judge to grant a temporary restraining order and preliminary injunction to block the school system from enforcing part of the “Rights of Transgender and Gender-Expansive Students” policy.
+In the amended complaint, the three teachers ask the judge to grant a temporary restraining order and preliminary injunction to block the school system from enforcing part of the “Rights of Transgender and Gender-Expansive Students” policy.
 They say it violates their constitutional rights of free speech and religious liberty.

 They take issue with a provision that states “staff shall allow gender-expansive or transgender students to use their chosen name and gender pronouns that reflect their consistently asserted gender identity without any substantiating evidence, regardless of the name and gender recorded in the student’s permanent educational record.”